 The most powerful value contribution of a strong brand is the ability to demand and defend higher prices than competitors.
 Since powerful brands produce higher margins, discounting can be a sign of weakness: brand demotions.

-The ultimate decision-maker is the consumer.
+The ultimate decision-maker is the buyer.

-Central to brand image is its value versus competition.
+Your brand image is its value versus competition.

 Value is, of course, the relationship between quality and price.
 Unfortunately for the brand, price is more easily tampered with than quality.
-Quality is made up of tangible attributes, intangibles, or just warm fuzzy feelings.
+Quality consists of tangible attributes, intangibles, or just warm fuzzy feelings.
 You can say you’ve got it but consumers demand you prove it.
 Perceived quality takes time to build (after 50 years, everybody loves Weber grills) but it can be destroyed overnight (remember Schlitz?)

 Price, on the other hand, is rock hard.